crossplane/crossplane/design/one-pager-composition-environment-beta.md

 ### Issues

-Early adopters’ feedback clearly showed the following issues of the current
+Early adopters' feedback clearly showed the following issues of the current
 implementation:

 - naming is confusing: